Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

 Symptoms suggest the diagnosis, and skin tests can help identify the substance that triggers the allergy.

-People who have had severe reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills.
+People who have had severe allergic reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills.

 Severe reactions require emergency treatment in the hospital.